FC Astana: Colours and crest

 The team's original crest was implemented in 2009 consisting of the team's name, Football Club Lokomotiv Astana, on a blue round frame and a blue coloured letter "L" in the center, meaning railway track.
 As the result of renaming in 2011, the club adopted a new crest.
 The crest consisted of the team's name with uppercase letters on an image of the ball.
 This was accompanied by the words "football club" in Kazakh and Russian languages on the top and bottom of the crest.
 On 23 January 2013, the club presented a new crest, which replicated the style and colours of the Lokomotiv Astana crest.
 The crest consisted an image of the ball in a shanyrak style and two Kazakh national patterns on each side.
 The present club crest was introduced on 10 March 2014, and incorporated the Astana Presidential Club crest's style and colours as well as BC Astana, Astana Pro Team and Astana Dakar Team.
 The crest consists of the team's name, Astana Football Club, under a flying ball.

 Blue and white were initially the club's primary colours, the team's nickname was the "Blue-and-White".
 Blue was used to accent the home jersey while white was the main colour of the team's away kit.
 During the 2012 season, Astana wore yellow and blue striped shirts and blue shorts as home kit and wholly blue away kit.
 In 2013, they retrieved original colours used from 2009 to 2011.
 In 2013, the club joined to Astana Presidential Club and adopted its colours.
 The present club colours are sky blue and yellow.
 Astana's current shirt sponsor is Sovereign Wealth Fund Samruk-Kazyna.
 The club's first kit sponsorship was from national railway company Kazakhstan Temir Zholy who sponsored the club for a total of 4 years before ending the deal in 2013.
-The team's kit supplier is Adidas who have supplied the club kits since their inception.
+The team's kit supplier was Adidas who have supplied the club kits since their inception.

 In March 2023, Astana announced Chery as their new sponsor, whilst also confirming their switch to Nike.

+The club announced the return of their old crest after competing in their Europa Conference League group.